the-teachingRSE-project/competencies/competencies.md

 numerical mathematics or theoretical physics to newer disciplines like digital humanities will spend time in their research on writing and developing software.
-Therefore, RSE focused training, e.g. in a Masters programme, is also beneficial for students in these fields resulting in a broader audience.
+Therefore, RSE focused training, e.g. in a master's programme, is also beneficial for students in these fields resulting in a broader audience.